YOCKOW/SF-StringEncodingNameImpl/proposal/NNNN-String-Encoding-Names.md

 ## Introduction

-This proposal lets `String.Encoding` be converted to/from _various_ names.
+This proposal allows `String.Encoding` to be converted to and from various names.

 For example: